hackertarget/KaliDetectionLab/README.md

 # KaliDetectionLab
-Basic Vagrant config to add a Kali system to DetectionLab network
+Basic Vagrant config to add a Kali system to DetectionLab network.
+Configuration for VirtualBox on Linux only.

 ## Network Configuration